First Government House, Sydney: Site preservation

 Until 1983 it was generally thought that nothing remained of First Government House and the buildings associated with it.
 Excavation was undertaken as a prerequisite of a building development.
 In February 1983 the archaeologists uncovered foundations dating back to 1788.
 Between June and December 1983 a second stage of excavation was carried out.
 In the meantime increased public and political interest was evident.
 The base of the back wall, part of the western wall of Phillip's house and the foundations of the original outbuildings containing the kitchen and the bakehouse were all uncovered.
 Stone foundations, garden paths, drains, evidence of the first printing office and thousands of other objects were also discovered.

 The site of the first government house remained virtually untouched until the 1980s, when a proposal to build a new high rise office tower on the site was made.
 Following representations to the NSW Government by concerned members of the newly formed Friends of the First Government House Site, construction was deferred to allow archaeologists to explore the area.
-The well-preserved foundations of First Government House were located in 1983 and excavated over the following months; providing a priceless insight into the early years of our nation.
+The well-preserved foundations of First Government House were located in 1983 and excavated over the following months; providing a priceless insight into the early years of the nation.
 The tower was redesigned to preserve the historic foundations and incorporate them into the design of a new museum.
 When it was commissioned, the project was called the First Government House Museum.
 Whilst the museum building was being built in November 1993, the New South Wales Minister for the Arts announced that the museum would be known as the Museum of Sydney on the Site of First Government House, described in the press at the time as a "mouthful" and commonly contracted to Museum of Sydney.
 The change of name attracted protests.

 The site was placed on the (now defunct) Register of the National Estate by special gazettal and public meetings were held to raise support for the site.
 The progress of the excavations was followed in the media.
 As a result of the importance of these finds the NSW Government, owner of the site, released the commercial developers from their development lease in order to keep the site for future generations.
 A national design competition was announced for a development design to ensure the conservation and protection of the site.